konveyor/konveyor.github.io/content/Konveyor/contributeToKonveyor.md

-*This template has been taken from CNCF's contributing template and has been modified to suit the need of Konveyor project.*
+*This template has been taken from CNCF's contributing template and has been modified to suit the needs of Konveyor project.*